ufo-org/artifact/README.md

 ## Artifact Requirements

 The artifact is a virtual machine image in OVF 2.0 format.
-A virtual machine that supports it is required (e.g. VirtualBox >=2.2.0, or [others](https://en.wikipedia.org/wiki/Open_Virtualization_Format)).
+A virtual machine platform that supports OVF 2.0 is required (e.g. VirtualBox >=2.2.0, or [others](https://en.wikipedia.org/wiki/Open_Virtualization_Format)).

 The virtual machine is set to use 4GB of RAM and 4 processor cores.
 We recommend